Smooth subsolutions of the discounted Hamilton-Jacobi equations: Introduction

-which implies $u$ is an {\sf almost everywhere subsolution} of (\ref{eq:hj}) (see Lemma \ref{sub-dom}).
-On the other side, the equivalence between almost everywhere subsolution and {\sf viscosity subsolution} was proved in bunch of references e.g. \cite{BC,Ba,DFIZ,F2,Si}.
+which implies $u$ is an {\sf almost everywhere subsolution} of (\ref{eq:hj}).
+On the other side, the equivalence between almost everywhere subsolution and {\sf viscosity subsolution} was proved in a bunch of references e.g. \cite{BC,Ba,F2,Si}.
 So we get the equivalence among the three:

 \end{rmk}